 He carried his love for entertaining and sharp business sense into broadcasting, where, under the Golden West Broadcasters banner, he owned such award-winning stations as KMPC radio and KTLA Television in Los Angeles as well as other stations across the country.
 Autry's great love for baseball prompted him to acquire the American League California Angels in 1961.
 Active in Major League Baseball, Autry held the title of Vice President of the American League until his death.

 Autry's long-cherished dream came true with the opening in November 1988 of the Gene Autry Western Heritage Museum, since acclaimed as one of the finest museums on the West.
 Autry intended to give something back to the community that had been so good to him.
 In January 2004 the museum merged with the Southwest Museum.
 As part of this affiliation, an umbrella company was created.
-The new AUTRY NATIONAL CENTER consists of three entities: the Southwest Museum of the American Indian, the Museum of the American West, and the Institute for the Study of the American West.
+The new Autry National Center consisted of three entities: the Southwest Museum of the American Indian, the Museum of the American West, and the Institute for the Study of the American West.
+In 2015 the museum became one entity, the Autry Museum of the American West.
 Today thousands of visitors, children and adults alike, learn the fascinating history of America's West through world-class collections of art and artifacts.

 Autry is the only entertainer to have all five stars on the Hollywood Walk of Fame, one each for Radio, Recording, Motion Pictures, Television, and Live Theatre/performance.
 He was a 33rd Degree Mason and Honorary Inspector General and was given the prestigious award of the Grand Cross of the Court of Honor.
 Among the many hundreds of honors and awards Autry has received were induction into the Country Music Hall of Fame; the American Academy of Achievement Award, the Los Angeles Area Governor's Emmy from The Academy of Television Arts & Sciences; and the Board of Directors Lifetime Achievement Award from the International Achievement in Arts Foundation.
 Gene Autry was also inducted into the Nashville Songwriters Hall of Fame, The National Cowboy Hall of Fame, the National Association of Broadcasters Hall of Fame, and he received The Songwriters Guild Life Achievement Award.
 He was also honored by his songwriting peers with a lifetime achievement award from ASCAP.